-- 1. Acknowledge complainant using template, asap in writing within 5 working days - 2.
+- Acknowledge complaint using template, asap in writing within 5 working days - 2.
 Explain what happens next - 3.
-Treat seriously - Forward to appropriate complaint lead, along with a template for the formal response. - If lead is on leave/absent for more than 24hrs please forward to their line manager
+Treat seriously - 4.
+Forward to appropriate complaint lead, along with a template for the formal response.

+If lead is on leave/absent for more than 24hrs please forward to their line manager